Magnety/tuFramework_win/documentation/expected_epoch_times.md

 1) Depending on your single core performance, some datasets may require more than the default 12 processes for data augmentation.
 The CPU requirements for DA increase roughly linearly with the number of input modalities.
 Most datasets will train fine with much less than 12 (6 or even just 4).
 But datasets with for example 4 modalities may require more.
-If you have more than 12 CPU threads available, set the environment variable `nnUNet_n_proc_DA` to a number higher than 12.
+If you have more than 12 CPU threads available, set the environment variable `tuframework_n_proc_DA` to a number higher than 12.
 2) If your CPU has less than 12 threads in total, running 12 threads can overburden it.
-Try lowering `nnUNet_n_proc_DA` to the number of threads you have available.
+Try lowering `tuframework_n_proc_DA` to the number of threads you have available.
 3) (sounds stupid, but this is the only other way) upgrade your CPU.
 I have seen Servers with 8 CPU cores (16 threads) and 8 GPUs in them.
 That is not well balanced.
 CPUs are cheap compared to GPUs.
 On a 'workstation' (single or dual GPU)